cisagov/ScubaGoggles/baselines/Google Chat Minimum Viable Secure Configuration Baseline v0.1.md

   - This ensures that users are able to report content for different categories such as sensitive or confidential information.
 This provides additional monitoring capabilities.
 - Last Modified: February 13, 2024
 - Notes
-  - The other reporting categories can be implemented depending on agency needs.
+  - The other reporting categories MAY be included depending on agency needs.

 - MITRE ATT&CK TTP Mapping
   - None